- Chart

 Growth Trajectory and Initiatives

-Historical Growth: Fidus has demonstrated a consistent growth trajectory in its investment portfolio and net asset value over the years, driven by successful origination of new debt investments and the performance of its existing portfolio.
-This growth has been supported by its ability to access capital markets.
+Historical Growth: Fidus has demonstrated growth in its investment portfolio and net asset value over its operational history.
+Growth is driven by originating new loans, equity co-investments, and potentially through capital raises.

 Summary